Questions to Ask Assisted Living Communities About Alzheimer’s and Memory Care, Part 3

-“A director for a memory care environment, what we at Atria call ‘Life Guidance®,’ needs to be able to lead by example and to demonstrate compassion to our seniors,” says Tom Alaimo, Vice President of Life Guidance Operations at Atria Senior Living.
+“A director for a memory care environment, what we at Atria call ‘Life Guidance®,’ needs to be able to lead by example and to demonstrate compassion to our seniors,” says Mike Gentry, Senior Vice President of Care and Life Guidance at Atria Senior Living.
 “It’s a big job, and it’s extremely rewarding to help our residents live at their best and enjoy some great moments through their journey.”
 For him, this work is also personal.
-Tom’s grandmother struggled with dementia, and now his mother is experiencing the same journey - but she is benefiting in many ways from his family having more education on dementia, and offering more appropriate responses to her memory loss.
+Mike's grandmother struggled with dementia, and now his mother is experiencing the same journey - but she is benefiting in many ways from his family having more education on dementia, and offering more appropriate responses to her memory loss.

 His mother has been a great resident, he says.
 “She’s embracing it.
 She’s always been calm and easygoing, and that’s thankfully continued.
 She is taking it as it goes … It’s just her personality.”
 But everyone is unique and reacts differently.
 Part of caregiver training is learning as much of the resident’s life story as possible.
 Using that story in discussions with residents, and building a program of activities reflecting those interests, help staff become friends, best friends, with our residents.
 Every day, several times a day, that relationship may need to be revitalized.